 When moving data over a network, LocalTalk takes a significant toll on serial performance.
 For maximum modem performance, pre-GeoPort Macs should avoid using LocalTalk while online.
 This is a good argument for switching to an ethernet network.
 (Since the EtherMac and EtherWave ADB use the serial port, I cannot predict what they will do to serial performance.
 My guess is that they will make things worse.)

 Even with LocalTalk off, the serial port on a 68000-based Mac (512Ke, Plus, SE, Classic, Portable, PowerBook 100) is limited to 28.8 kbps.
 It makes no sense to buy a 56k modem for these Macs unless you intend to upgrade to a more powerful computer in the future.

 If you have a 68020- or 68030-based Mac (other than the IIfx), the serial port may limit you to 57.6 kbps.
 This doesn’t mean buying a 56k modem is a bad idea, only that the serial port may limit throughput more than the modem does.
 Be sure to avoid using LocalTalk for maximum serial throughput.

 If you have a IIfx or non-AV 68040-based Mac, you can expect decent performance even with moderate LocalTalk traffic.

 The GeoPort on the 660av, 840av, and Power Macs should see us comfortably until DSL (digital subscriber line) and cable modems become common with throughput of 1 Mbps and beyond.
-These will probably connect via ethernet, universal serial bus (USB, a new protocol capable of 12 Mbps throughput), or PCI-slot (a.k.a.
-Comm Slot II) modems.
+These will probably connect via ethernet, universal serial bus (USB, a new protocol capable of 12 Mbps throughput), PCI slot, or Comm Slot II.